New applicants should select a major in "Recreation Studies" on their ApplyTexas application.

 [otherwise no additional course prerequisites]

-All majors, including outside of the College of Education, welcome!
-Students will tour recreation facilities and parks, meet with managers from all sectors of the recreation industry, learn from faculty in Australia and potentially assist with an activity or event with an Australian partner.
+All majors welcome!
+Students will have behind-the-scenes tours of recreation and sport facilities and parks, meet with managers from all sectors of the recreation and sport industry, and learn from faculty abroad.
 The trip will also include visits to cultural and scenic locations in and around Melbourne.
 The majority of coursework will be completed online and will be available for students to work on prior to departure.
 There will be class meetings throughout the program.
 Students will have free time on evenings and weekends to explore on their own.

 The following course offerings are planned:

-REC 3325, REC 3340, REC 4337 [note that typical prerequisite course requirements are being waived for this study abroad experience]
+*Note that typical prerequisite course requirements are being waived for this study abroad experience.

 Questions may be directed to Dr. Zimmermann at email@example.com.

 TO APPLY: Interested students must complete the following three steps in order to be considered for participation: